Azure/azure-documentdb-datamigrationtool/docs/developer-guidance.md

 ## Tutorial: JSON To Cosmos DB Migration

-This tutorial outlines how to use the Cosmos DB Data Migration tool to move JSON data to Azure Cosmos DB.
+This tutorial outlines how to use the Cosmos DB Data Migration Tool to move JSON data to Azure Cosmos DB.
 This tutorial uses the Azure Cosmos DB Emulator.

 ### Task 1: Provision A Sample Database And Container Using The Azure Cosmos Db Emulator As The Destination